‘General Hospital’ Spoilers, Next 2 Wks: Jason & Carly Clash, Sonny Confronts Obrecht, Franco Changes His Mind

 Griffin Is Angry

-Spoilers for Friday, December 1, state that Griffin (Matt Cohen) is angry, possibly with Ava (Maura West) who expresses fears about a situation.
+Spoilers for Friday, December 1 state that Griffin (Matt Cohen) is angry, possibly with Ava (Maura West), who expresses fears about a situation.

 Other Spoilers